tilt-dev/tilt/docs/_build/html/_sources/first_config.md.txt

 ```

 There's a lot of YAML here!
 But the idea is easy to summarize: schedule 1 server on Kubernetes.

+The `port_forwards=8100` tells Tilt to connect `localhost:8100` to the main
+`containerPort` for the `oneup` container.
+Tilt will wait for the server to
+come up and make the connection when its ready.

 Next Steps
 ----------